rodolfocoursera/GCAS/CodeBook.md

         *Trasposing the results to get the feautures in columns and the values for each subject and activity in rows *Getting the name of the activities
-        *Sorting the results by subject and reordering the columns *Writting the dataset to a TXT file
+        *Sorting the results by subject and reordering the columns *Writing the dataset to a TXT file